Time-Series Models

 }

-The likelihood component of the model based on looping over the input is replaced with multinomials as follows.
+The data model component based on looping over the input is replaced with multinomials as follows.

 model {